 · Feeling nervous about voicecalls or video chats

 That’s okay.
-But it also means we have to find new ways to reachout—ways that feel real, even if they’re still digital.
+But it also means we might have to find new ways to reachout.
+Ways that feel real, even if they’re still digital.

 If you’re feeling lonely while constantly online, you’re not broken.You’re human.